Hurricane Melissa: Elsewhere

-Though the NHC Track Forecast Cone at first indicated that Melissa might threaten Turks and Caicos Islands, the hurricane passed well to the west.
-Consequently, the islands were impacted only by rough seas, brisk winds, and thunderstorms.

 In Bermuda, L.F.
 Wade International Airport recorded wind gusts to 61 mph during Melissa's passage north-northwest of the island.
 An elevated anemometer at the National Museum of Bermuda also recorded a peak wind gust of 98 mph.
 Bermuda Electric Light Company reported that around 19,000 customers, around half the island, lost power as a result of Melissa, and that five substations were taken offline.
 Island wide, the hurricane's impact was limited to scattered debris, downed wires, and utility pole fires.

-In New York, heavy rainfall occurred as a mid-latitude low over the Eastern United States pulled some of Melissa’s moisture northwestward.
-In New York City, two persons were reported drowned from basement flooding.
-Central Park recorded 1.83 in (46.48 mm) of rain which set a new daily rainfall record.
-Between New York and neighboring New Jersey, over 15,000 customers lost power.